Labor rights in American meatpacking industry: Meatpacker demographics

 While American agriculture has largely been dependent on migrant workers for the last century, thousands of immigrants, mainly from Mexico, Guatemala, and El Salvador, now travel north to work in slaughterhouses and meat processing plants.
 According to a study in the Drake Journal of Agricultural Law, "most meatpacking employees are poor, many are immigrants struggling to survive, and most are now employed in rural locations."
 In 1998, the Immigration and Naturalization Service estimated that about a quarter of meatpacking workers in Nebraska and Iowa were illegal immigrants.
 The USDA published similar numbers, estimating the percentage of Hispanic meat-processing workers rising from less than 10% in 1980 to almost 30% in 2000.
 The lack of rights of undocumented workers makes them invisible to the public.
 In addition, following the 2002 Supreme Court decision in Hoffman Plastic Compounds, Inc. v.
 National Labor Relations Board, "immigration law takes precedence over labor law," which challenges undocumented workers' ability to get compensation benefits.

 Slaughterhouse employee turnover rates tend to be extremely high.
 One company, ConAgra Red Meat, reported a 100% annual turnover rate in the 1990s.
 Such high turnover rates makes it harder for the workforce to unionize and, consequently, easier for the industry to control its workers.
+Starting in the 1980s, Cargill, Conagra Brands, Tyson Foods and other large food companies moved most slaughterhouse operations to rural areas of the Southern United States which were more hostile to unionization efforts.

 The Bureau of Labor Statistics reported that in 2000, 148,100 people worked in meatpacking and over 250,000 worked in poultry processing.
 Despite the growth of the meat production industry, slaughterhouse workers' wages have been decreasing rapidly.
 Slaughterhouse workers' wages were historically higher than the average manufacturing wage.
 This trend reversed in 1983 when slaughterhouse worker wages fell below the average manufacturing wage.
 By 2002, slaughterhouse workers' wages were 24% below the average manufacturing wage.
 According to the Bureau of Labor Statistics, in 2006, the median wage for slaughterhouse workers was $10.43 per hour which comes out to $21,690 per year.